Thank God for bad suits. Sometimes they can lead to really incredible things.

 I said to him, “What do you have for $75?”
 He gave me a bit of a surprised look and took me to a derelict rack in the back of the store with a few drabby suits that looked really dusty.
-“This is it buddy.” he said to me.
+“This is it buddy,” he said to me.

 Great. now I was “buddy”.
-Instead of “Sir” I was now “Buddy”.
+Instead of “Sir”, I was now “Buddy”.
 When he figured out how poor I was he viewed me very differently.

-Well, it turns out there was only 1 of those dusty drab suits that fit me.
+Well, it turns out there were only 1 of those dusty drab suits that fit me.
 It was bright blue.
 It was made of nylon.
 It was extra baggy on me since I weighed practically nothing.
 And it was dusty.
 I mean it was the ugliest suit I have ever seen.

 But I ended up buying that ugly suit because it was all that I could afford.
 I couldn’t even afford to tailor it.
 The suit and I were partners now – partners in trying to get me a job at all cost.
 We were going to go to the interview together and try to land the job.